U.S. Stocks Open Higher After Stumble

 Continue Reading Below

-The Stoxx Europe 600 rose 0.1% in mid-day trading, while most Asian bourses finished in the red.

-Strong economic data around the globe has underpinned stock markets this year, with U.S. equities hitting record highs over the summer.
-But more recently, markets have wobbled as investors grew anxious about how long the bull run can last.
+Strong economic data around the globe has underpinned stock markets this year, with U.S. equities hitting record highs over the summer even as investors have grown anxious about how long the bull run can last.

 "While the [market] outlook is generally positive, there are a lot of risk factors out there," said Richard Benson, co-head of portfolio investments at Millennium Global Investments.
 "I'm positive but worried."